reyestech/NMAP-Runbook/README.md

 Operating System Detection  <br />
 Nmap can identify the operating system running on a target host by analyzing various characteristics observed during the scanning process.
 This feature is helpful for network administrators to determine the types of devices present on the network and for security analysts to assess potential risks associated with specific operating systems.
 - <b > Guessing the operating system of a target host.
-- <b > Techniques include TCP/IP stack behavior analysis and network fingerprinting.
+Techniques include TCP/IP stack behavior analysis and network fingerprinting.
 - <b > Useful for inventory management and risk assessment.

 Scripting Engine  <br />
 Nmap is a widely used security tool with a powerful scripting engine called NSE (Nmap Scripting Engine).
 This engine allows users to create and execute custom scripts to automate various tasks during the scanning process.
-Using NSE, users can efficiently perform advanced functions like vulnerability detection, service enumeration, and more.
+Using NSE, users can efficiently perform advanced functions, such as vulnerability detection and service enumeration, among others.
 Nmap's scripting engine is highly flexible and versatile, making it an essential tool for security professionals and enthusiasts.
 - <b > Automating tasks during scanning with custom scripts.
 - <b > Scripts perform various functions, such as vulnerability detection and service enumeration.
 - <b > Enhances flexibility and customization of scans.

 Stealthy Scanning Techniques:  <br />
 Different techniques, such as timing control, fragmentation, and decoy hosts, are available to conduct stealth scans.
-These methods help avoid intrusion detection/prevention systems and maintain a low profile during reconnaissance activities.
+These methods help avoid intrusion detection and prevention systems, maintaining a low profile during reconnaissance activities.
 - <b > Conducting scans stealthily to evade detection.
-- <b > Techniques include timing control, packet fragmentation, and decoy hosts.
+Techniques include timing control, packet fragmentation, and decoy hosts.
 - <b > It helps avoid triggering intrusion detection/prevention systems (IDS/IPS).
 <br /> <br />